The Ultimate In Birding Tours

 Alaska (Dutch Harbor): Days 3-4 Unalaska Island is an interesting place, and not just for pelagic boat trips in search of wonderful seabirds.

-As well as these major specialities, we can also expect to see Pelagic, Double-crested and Red-faced Cormorants, lots of Northern Fulmars (almost all of the dark Pacific morph), Black-legged Kittiwakes and Glaucous-winged Gulls, hordes of comical Tufted Puffins and good numbers of Common Murres (or Common Guillemots), Pigeon Guillemots, Horned Puffins and Ancient Murrelets and small numbers of Marbled Murrelets and Crested and Parakeet Auklets.
+As well as these major specialities, we can also expect to see Pelagic, Double-crested and Red-faced Cormorants, lots of Northern Fulmars (almost all of the dark Pacific morph), Black-legged Kittiwakes, Glaucous-winged Gulls, hordes of comical Tufted Puffins and good numbers of Common Murres (or Common Guillemots), Pigeon Guillemots, Horned Puffins and Ancient Murrelets and small numbers of Marbled Murrelets and Crested and Parakeet Auklets.
 Often Short-tailed Shearwaters are present (and they can be numerous), as are a few Thick-billed Murres (or Brünnich’s Guillemots), while rarities include Fork-tailed Storm Petrel and Mottled Petrel.

 Alaska (Dutch Harbor): Day 5 After some final birding on Unalaska Island we will fly back to Anchorage where we will overnight.